OISF/suricata/doc/userguide/rules/meta.rst

 priority
 --------
 The priority keyword comes with a mandatory numeric value which can range from 1 to 255.
-The numbers 1 through 4 are most often used.
+The values 1 through 4 are commonly used.
+The highest priority is 1.
 Signatures with a higher priority will be examined first.
-The highest priority is 1.
-Normally signatures have already a priority through a classtype definiteion.
-The classtype definition can be overridden with the priority keyword expressed in the signature.
+Normally signatures have a priority determined through a classtype definition.
+The classtype definition can be overridden by defining the priority keyword in the signature.
 The format of priority is::

   priority:1;